Lower HOA fees

 5. Research alternative vendors – If you’re not happy with the prices you’re getting from your current vendors, research alternative providers in your area.
 You may find a vendor who offers better rates or more flexible pricing options.

 By negotiating with vendors and exploring alternative options, you can save your HOA money on maintenance and repair costs.
-Don’t be afraid to advocate for your community and find the best solutions for your budget.
+Don’t hesitate to advocate for your community and seek out the best solutions that fit your budget.

 Tip #3: Reduce Energy Costs